 The first two styles of mineralization could be the result of an underlying magmatic intrusion related to the Sudbury Igneous Complex.

-Pre 1950's - Individual Prospectors had claims in a variety of areas on Inventus' property with little to no reports on activities.
+Pre 1950's - Individual Prospectors held claims in a variety of areas on Inventus' property with little to no reports on activities.

-In the upcoming 2018 field season, Inventus plans to conduct prospecting and geological mapping on areas of interest.
-The primary goal is to locate occurrences of mafic dykes and structures containing alteration and Sudbury Breccia.
-Inventus plans to sample these areas careful and conduct geochemical and petrographic analysis of the rocks.
-Following encouraging results the areas will be extensively explored by mapping and prospecting in greater detail, as well as geophysical surveys and diamond drilling if warranted.
+In the upcoming 2018 field season, Inventus plans to conduct prospecting and geological mapping in areas of interest.
+The primary goal is to locate occurrences of mafic dykes and structures containing alteration and Sudbury-type breccia.
+Inventus plans to sample these areas carefully and conduct geochemical and petrographic analysis of the rocks.
+Any areas with encouraging results will be extensively explored by mapping and prospecting in greater detail, as well as geophysical surveys and diamond drilling if warranted.